 Aflatoxins: These are produced by Aspergillus flavus and some penicillium species, among others.
-Aflatoxins are linked with an increased risk of liver cancer.
+Aflatoxins are linked with an increased risk of liver health issues.

 Ochratoxin A: These mycotoxins can suppress your immune system.
 They can also damage your nerves and impair brain function.
 Some of this could be due to the oxidative stress — also known as free radical damage — that it triggers.

 Trichothecenes: These are produced by black mold (stachybotrys), as well as some other molds.
 They can interfere with your cells’ ability to make proteins your body needs.
 They can also impair your immunity, trigger oxidative stress, and damage nerves.

 There are hundreds of different mycotoxins produced by molds.
 Their modes of toxicity vary.
 In addition to the effects listed above, they can also harm your mitochondria, kidneys, and lungs.
 (4, 6, 14)